 Typically, work on the thesis begins at the end of the junior year or beginning of the senior year.
-All students entering in 2016 or later or who elected to follow the 2016 Honors requirements must do 6 hours of thesis (usually 3 hours of thesis prep and 3 hours of thesis).
+All students must do 6 hours of thesis (usually 3 hours of thesis prep and 3 hours of thesis).

 The first step is to develop a short list of topics you are intersted in pursuing.
 Once you have a general idea of your subject area, you will need to select a faculty member in your major who is well-versed in the area you plan to study as well as someone you will feel comfortable working closely with for an extended period of time.
 You also will need to select a faculty second reader who will also serve on your thesis committee.

 Before you begin your thesis work, you will need to file the "Approval of a Thesis